 - Taranto, Dubrovnik

 Best Time to Go Diving in Croatia

 Summer is the most popular time to go diving in Croatia, this is when tourist numbers are at the highest and the weather is warmer.
 You will need to book a course in advance as spaces can fill up quick.
 Water temperatures vary depending on the season and region, in summer you can expect the sea to be around 24 degrees and in winter as low as 7 degrees.
 Sometimes even in summer waters can be cold due to freshwater springs but your dive shop will be able to prepare you with equipement like gloves and a hood.

 Everyone who wants to go scuba diving needs a permit to dive legally in Croatia.
 This costs 100HRK and the easiest way to obtain one is through a local dive centre.
 The permit will allow you to dive in Croatia for up to one year.
 Some locations including the Mljet National Park and the Kornati Islands National Park require a special permit which again can be organised by a local dive shop.
 We also highly recommend you buy comprehnsive travel insurance which covers adventure activities like diving.

-Recommended Dive Shops in Croatia
+Best Dive Shops in Croatia

 Blue Planet diving centre based in the Dubrovnik Palace Hotel is highly recommended.
 This is a Five Star PADI Dive Resort who offer courses from Open Water through to Master Scuba Diver.

-Croatia Scuba Diving Reviews
+Croatia Dive Center Reviews